Run Frontier-Scale AI

 The intelligence is already in open-weight models

 Frontier MoE models rival proprietary ones but only activate a fraction of their parameters per token.
-The barrier to frontier-level local performance is fitting them in memory.
-That's an engineering problem — and we solve it.
+A 242 GB model needs 48 GB of VRAM, not 242 GB.
+The barrier is fitting them in memory - that's an engineering problem, and we solve it.